 4. Speak gently and avoid baby talk

 The tone of your voice matters.
 What you say and how you say it, matters.
 Speaking to your toddler calmly and gently models being respectful and in control of your child.
-Your toddler learns how to interact with others by watching and interacting with you.
-No pressure right?
-If you want your toddler to grow up to be respectful, kind and empathetic to others you need to demonstrate the same behavior towards them when you speak to them.
+Your toddler learns how to interact with others by watching how you interact with others.

 Yelling and harsh tones are ineffective in the long term.
 There are times when you must be firm, but try to remain calm and speak softly.

 Avoid baby talk with your toddler.
 Speak clearly and say exactly what you mean.

 Parents often believe their child is too young to learn good behavior.
 As a result, they will be overly permissive of bad behavior.
 When it comes to toddler parenting tips, this can be a huge mistake!